ivanitlearning/learning-k8s/README.md

        - --address:127.0.0.1
        - kubeconfig=/etc/kubernetes/scheduler.conf
        # For HA setup where you have multiple master nodes with k-scheduler process on both of them
+       # Set --leader-elect=false so the custom scheduler can move on to the main loop
        - --leader-elect=true
        # Custom name for scheduler
        - --scheduler-name=my-custom-scheduler